Welcome!

 If you want to contribute, please follow the suggestions in the triage’s github repository.

-There is a famous (and delicious) chinese duck restaurant in Chicago, we love that place, and as every restaurant in Chicago area, it gets inspected, so the naming is an homage to them.
+There is a famous (and delicious) peking duck restaurant in Chicago called Sun Wah.
+We love that place, and as every restaurant in Chicago area, it gets inspected, so the naming is an homage to them.

 Who is this tutorial for?#